-Former Soviet leader Mikhail Gorbachev is in Washington last week to pay his respects to President Reagan.
+Former Soviet leader Mikhail Gorbachev (search) is in Washington last week to pay his respects to President Reagan.
 Gorbachev however, stopped short of giving his former adversary credit for winning the Cold War.
 Telling The Washington Post, "That's not serious.
 I think we all lost the Cold War.”

 Gorbachev says, his own, "Growing credibility and prestige forced the United States to deal with him on arms control."
 And that Reagan, "Wanted to look good in terms of making peace."

 In 1988 the noted liberal historian Arthur Schlessinger (search) wrote, "A few years from now, I believe, Reaganism will seem a weird and improbable memory, a strange interlude of national hallucination, rather as the McCarthyism of the early 1950s and the youth rebellion of the late 1960s appear to us today."